Inverse Design in Nanophotonics via Representation Learning: Concluding Remarks

 In practice, selecting the best hybrid strategy for a given problem remains non-trivial.
 Common metrics for evaluating performance, such as objective function values or peak efficiencies, do not always capture robustness, fabrication constraints, or interpretability.
 Moreover, systematic guidelines for combining different modules (e.g., deciding when to switch from global search to local refinement) are still missing, highlighting the need for more research.
+At the heart of this strategic challenge is the trade-off between the input-side prior and the output-side physics constraint.
+A highly regularized input-side prior can relax the accuracy requirements of the output-side surrogate, while a highly accurate surrogate enables a broader, less constrained search.
+Navigating the balance between these complementary forms of regularization is a fundamental consideration for the future of advanced inverse design.

-Looking ahead, it is clear that hybrid inverse design approaches—combining global exploration, local refinement, advanced solver strategies, and data-driven modeling—will continue to impact the development of nanophotonic devices.
-By integrating these elements, designers can balance between geometric freedom and manufacturing constraints, between computational feasibility and multi-functional objectives, and between empirical performance and fundamental physical limits.
-The end result may be a deeper, more unified understanding of how light and matter can be co-engineered in the nanoscale regime.
+Looking ahead, it is clear that hybrid inverse design approaches, uniting global exploration, local refinement, advanced solvers, and data-driven modeling, will continue to impact the development of nanophotonic devices.
+This integration allows designers to balance key trade-offs: geometric freedom versus manufacturing constraints, computational cost versus multi-functional objectives, and empirical performance versus fundamental physical limits.
+The ultimate expression of this synergy may be the emergence of autonomous multi-agentic frameworks that leverage these hybrid methods as a high-performance computational backend.
+Such frameworks can translate high-level, semantic design goals into optimized device layouts in a nearly real-time, automated fashion, fundamentally shifting the paradigm of scientific discovery~\cite{lupoiu2025multi}.
+Crucially, by enabling the optimization of specific near-field distributions and optical modes, these advanced frameworks move beyond simple performance maximization, providing deeper insights into the underlying physics of light-matter interactions~\cite{jiang2025near}.
+The end result will be a more profound understanding of how to co-engineer light and matter at the nanoscale.